SEO is DEAD?...How?

 The Death of SEO

-From 2011 to 2016, Google implemented a series of changes to their search algorithm which eliminated Search Engine Optimization as a tool for websites to rank.
+From 2011 to 2016, Google implemented a series of changes to their search algorithm.
+These eliminated Search Engine Optimization as a tool for websites to rank.
 Instead, the new system considered individual web pages and eliminated the once-ranked-always-ranked feature which exploded the SEO concept.

 Thus, while SEO is Dead per se, the principles upon which SEO was founded largely remain.